prometheus-operator/prometheus-operator/Documentation/design.md

 The `PrometheusRule` custom resource definition (CRD) declaratively defines desired Prometheus rules to be consumed by Prometheus or Thanos Ruler instances.

-Alerts and recording rules are reconciled by the Operatorand dynamically loaded without requiring any restart of Prometheus/Thanos Rulre.
+Alerts and recording rules are reconciled by the Operator and dynamically loaded without requiring any restart of Prometheus/Thanos Rulre.

 ## AlertmanagerConfig